-These Tissue Paper Hearts are a fun and easy craft for kids to make for Valentine’s Day.
+These Tissue Paper Hearts are fun and easy for kids to make for Valentine’s Day.
 Toddlers and preschoolers will get a fine motor work-out making this heart craft, and older kids will have fun designing and filling in their hearts with crumpled tissue paper.

 As you can imagine, my daycare kids have been making lots of Valentines crafts this week.
 Today our craft table was a sea of red and pink tissue paper as we were making tissue paper roses and this crumpled tissue paper heart craft.